malramsay64/phd-thesis/01_Introduction/Crystal_Growth.md

 resulting in what is known as a *kinetic spinodal*, a temperature where the supercooled liquid does not exist since nucleation starts before equilibrium can be established.

+![When the nucleation time (solid line) and relaxation time (dashed line) do not cross it is possible to equilibrate the liquid to arbitrarily low temperatures using a non-linear cooling rate which stays between the lines.
+[@Cavagna2009]](../placeholder_figure.png){#fig:supercooled_liquid_formation width=80%}